BenjaminDecker/QuantumGameOfLife.jl/README.md

 ### A classical simulation of the Quantum Game of Life.

-Simulate and create beautiful plots of quantum systems inspired by classical cellular automata rules.
+Simulate and create beautiful plots of quantum cellular automata, inspired by their classical counterpart.
-The translation of classical rules into a quantum framework is inspired by [[1]](#1).
+The translation of classical rules into a quantum framework follows the method presented in [[1]](#1).